Concept mapping

 How can you create one?

-To make a concept map, you simply summarise what you know about a topic, on a single page in a visual diagram, and link key nouns and verbs to form simple sentences that connect things logically (see examples below).
-By 'simply' is meant that the result should be easy to read and not overly complex.
+To build a concept map, you summarise what you know about a topic, on a single page in a visual diagram, and link key nouns and verbs to form simple sentences that connect things logically (see examples below).
+The result should be easy to read and not overly complex.
 Something that is efficient and effective to use is usually not so 'easy' to create - it might require hours of design, representing very careful thinking.
 Like all things design, it's the effort that goes into it that makes for a comfortable and valuable user experience in the end.

 Example